 By the end of this page, you will know all of the different NBA betting markets, knowing exactly how NBA betting works and how to bet on NBA games.
 There are three main markets when betting on the NBA; point spread, over / under and moneyline.

 NBA odds are represented in positive or negative numbers.
 Odds of +200 mean that if your bet wins, you would profit $200 from a $100 bet.
-Odds of -180 mean that if your bet wins, you would need to place $180 on to profit $100.
+Odds of -180 mean that if your bet wins, you would need to place a $180 wager to profit $100.

 If a team has the negative sign before their odds, they are the favourite in the contest, with the team having the positive sign before their odds being the underdog.